 p.s.
 “Khou-ya” in Darija means “My brother”, and it’s used almost all the time directing to any (younger) man, even if you see him for the first time.
 You can say “Khou-ya” to a taxi driver, waiter and anyone in an informal environment.

 In Morocco, ride-sharing apps are not very popular.
-Stopping taxi in the street is still the most common way.
+Stopping a taxi in the street is still the most common way.
 Due to protests, Uber had to shut down its services in 2018.
-For only Rabat and Casablanca, you can use the Careem app.
-In Marrakech, try Roby or Heetch apps.
+For the biggest cities, you can use the Careem app or Indrive app.
+The Indrive is the best option for Marrakech, just be aware that if you live in Medina, taxi’s cannot get to your riad, so you will need to arrange from another spot next to the road.

 Honestly, I never use ride-sharing apps and prefer calling taxi vert services.
 In Marrakech, you can call 0524 40 94 99, and the dispatch operator will send you the taxi.
 There is a fixed service fee of 15 MAD (more at night) plus the meter fee.
 Before stepping into the called taxi, make sure it has a special taxi vert sticker on the windscreen.
 The taxi vert driver must have the meter on.